nevisz/Wordle/README.md

 ---------- ``Bugs:

-	1. The text field typically appears in the top-left corner after the player presses the button, however it disappears once the player maximizes/minimizes the window (w 	the board)
+	1. The text field typically appears in the top-left corner after the player presses the button, however it disappears once the player maximizes/minimizes the window